midearth-labs/web-agent-protocol/v0/urs/reference.md

     style F2 fill:#c8e6c9
 ```

-The agent maintains full control—it can request actual data via `retrieve_reference`—but works with lightweight references by default.
+The agent maintains full control - it can request actual data via `retrieve_reference` - but works with lightweight references by default.

 ## Implementation: Pydantic Discriminated Unions